robhansen-gemini/assurity-assignment/README.md

 `Note:` A listener has been configured in the jmx script which sends the JMeter performance data to the local Grafana instance

-In order to run for continuos integration, run the following command which fails the test automatically if the P90 response time is greater than 500ms
+In order to run for continuous integration, run the following command which fails the test automatically if there are failures in the script or the P90 response time is greater than 500ms
 ```bash
 bzt taurus-run.yml passfail.yml
 ```